ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Is Calcium safe?

 Calcium is generally well-tolerated when taken at research-supported doses.
 As with any supplement, individual responses vary.
 Consult a qualified healthcare provider before use, especially if you are pregnant, nursing, have a medical condition, or take medications.
-These statements have not been evaluated by the FDA.
+These statements have not been evaluated by the Food and Drug Administration.

 Ready to formulate with Calcium?